 Originally, we wanted to take sunset photos at Zabriskie Point.
 Since everything was so far apart in Death Valley, we didn’t make it back in time.

 We decided to end our trip at Zabriskie Point instead.
-It was a beautiful view and we regretted not making it there for sunset.
+It was a beautiful view, and we regretted not being here for sunset.
 Next time we also want to hike through the badlands from here.

 9. Ubehebe Crater